 Created by John Camp

-His homebase is in Minnesota, and he has a handful of trusted friends he relies on, including his sometime-sweetie LuEllen, billed on the backcover of one of the books as a "beautiful spatial intrusion engineer" (burglar will do) and Dace, an information peddlar and reporter, but Kidd tends to play it pretty close to the vest.
+His homebase was in Minnesota, where he had a handful of trusted friends, including his sometime-sweetie LuEllen, billed on the back cover of one of the books as a “beautiful spatial intrusion engineer” (burglar will do) and Dace, an information peddler and reporter.

-The author is a respected journalist, even having won a Pulitzer for a series of stories about the Midwestern farm crisis, but he's most famous for his very popular Lucas Davenport detective series, about a sometime-Minneapolis detective who now owns a software game company.
-He left the police department under a cloud (so what else is new?).
-Camp writes the series under the pen name of John Sandford (the pseudonym comes from his father, Roswell Sandford Camp).
+John Camp is a respected journalist, even having won a Pulitzer for a series of stories about the Midwestern farm crisis, but he’s most famous for his very popular “prey” series, which features Lucas Davenport, which he writes under the pen name of John Sandford (the pseudonym comes from his father, Roswell Sandford Camp).
+Davenport’s a Minneapolis cop.
+He also writes about another Minnesota cop, Virgil Flowers.

 When I first wrote this entry, I mused about the unfortunate fact that the Davenport series had been so successful, and wished out loud that it would have been great to read more than the two recorded cases Camp (or Sandford) had left us with.
-Well, in 2000, after a nine-year break, Kidd has returned in The Devil's Code.
-And that's been followed recently by The Hanged Man's Song (2003).
-Recommended.
+Well, in 2000, after a nine-year break, Kidd returned in The Devil’s Code.
+And that’s was followed by The Hanged Man’s Song in 2003, and Kidd has more recentlyhad a prominent role in the Davenport novels Silken Prey (2013) and Extreme Prey (2016).
+Here’s hoping Kidd shows up again in his own novel soon.
+That would be nice…